Is your professional degree marital property?

 Just because you will maintain “ownership” of your professional degree and license does not mean that your spouse will necessarily get nothing regarding your educational achievements.
 During your course of study, it is likely that your spouse provided various types of assistance to support you in your endeavor.
 This can include financial, domestic, and other types of support.

-With years of representing divorcing clients, I can advise you as to how Illinois law is likely to affect and apply to your situation.
-As with all clients who are going through a divorce, my first and foremost goal is to learn about your objectives and to develop with you a strategic plan in terms of seeking the best course available towards obtaining these objectives.
+With over a decade of experience representing divorcing clients, Attorney Jim Teeter can advise you as to how Illinois law is likely to affect and apply to your situation.
+As with all clients who are going through a divorce, his first and foremost goal is to learn about your objectives and to develop with you a strategic plan in terms of seeking the best course available towards obtaining these objectives.

-Please call me at your earliest convenience to schedule a consultation so that I may learn about the facts and circumstances of your divorce, and so that you can learn how I can help you.
-You may also fill out the contact form on this website.
+Please call us at your earliest convenience to schedule a consultation so that your divorce lawyer can learn about the facts and circumstances of your divorce, and so that you can learn how we can help you.